jchaps/home-projects/fios-bridging.md

     Add IP Broadband IP and Mac Address from FiOS Router
 * Configure Port Forwarding rules
-  Forward the FiOS DVR (63145), FiOS Admin (4567) and FiOS TV ports (35000-35004) to the FiOS Gateway Router
+  Forward the FiOS DVR (63145), FiOS Admin (4567) and FiOS TV ports (35000-35004) to the FiOS Gateway Router Forward Remote Management for FiOS Router at https://10.10.2.5:58443

 * Turn on Remote Management ("Advanced" tab -> "Advanced Setup" -> "Remote Management") Remote management for Netgear at https://10.10.2.5:8443